danijerez/updater/README.md

     end note

     note right of unzip
-        unzip {filename} and overwrite the downloaded file in the directory
+        unzip {filename} and overwrite the downloaded
+        file in the directory
     end note

     note left of open
-        run the executable {exe} and close (k) the terminal. end note
+        run the executable {exe} and close (k) the terminal
+    end note
 ```